 Sales managers are the conductors of a company’s revenue engine.
-They create and nurture high performance sales teams, and lead them to hit revenue forecasts and meet customer needs.
+They create and nurture high performance sales teams, and lead them to generate hit revenue forecasts and meet customer needs.

 To understand the responsibilities of a sales manager, it’s important to understand their position in the organization and the intangible roles and characteristics they embody.